Beyond Frosting » Recipes » Desserts » Cakes » Coconut Custard Cake

 1. Prepare the first layer.
 First, divide the coconut filling in half, and have your bottom cake layer ready on a cake board.

 3. Frost the cake.
 Give the top and sides of the cake a light coating with cream cheese frosting.
 It doesn’t have to be a thick layer, as we’re going for more of a crumb coat.
-Finally, pat the shredded toasted coconut from earlier in an even layer over top of the frosting.
+Finally, pat the shredded toasted coconut from earlier in an even layer on top of the frosting.

 Coconut custard cake covered with toasted coconut on a white cake stand with a wooden base.